Great Witcombe Roman Villa: Temple/shrine room

 The shrine room was situated in the north-west wing of the villa.
 Its only access point seems to have been the staircase leading from rooms on a higher terrace.
 During the early excavations, the walls of this room were found covered with a coat of stucco painted in panels of different colours.
 Niches in the north wall that probably accommodated statues and a possible altar base have led the archaeologists, led by Neil Holbrook to suggest that the room had a religious function.

 In the middle of the room a small cistern can be found, a common addition to Roman temples.
 The water in the reservoir was supplied via a drainage system.
 A small statue and several animal bones were found in the drain, suggesting these were used for offerings.

 Octagonal room

-The long gallery connects to a large octagonal room in the middle which was constructed in the 4th century.
+The long gallery connects to a large octagonal room in the middle which was constructed in the 4th century AD.
 It is not clear what the exact function of this unusual shaped room was, although it is generally considered to be a reception room.
 A religious function has also been suggested, but it is more likely that the room simply formed part of an imposing entrance for the building.